 The Access Map will be published on the Access Information page of the festival website in advance of the event so that you can familiarise yourself with the site before you arrive.

-We have a dedicated Accessible Campsite, with accessible toilets and showers, located within close reach of the main festival arena and approximately 200m from the Accessible Car Park.
+We have a dedicated Accessible Campsite, with accessible toilets and showers, located approximately 300m from the Accessible Car Park and within close reach of the main festival arena.

 The Accessible Campsite is for tent camping only.
 Cars are not allowed in the campsite and we do not offer power hook ups to individual tents.